from-nibly/blue-river-interview/slides.md

 ## Home Lab

 - 3x Dell r720XD servers
-- k3s on nixos
+- K3s on Nixos
-- rook/ceph for storage
+- Rook/Ceph for storage
-  - can yoink a hard drive with 0 down time
+  - Can yoink a hard drive with 0 down time
-- runs plex, nextcloud, kitchenowl, a blog, and a whole bunch of other stuff
+- Runs Plex, Nextcloud, Kitchenowl, a blog, and a whole bunch of other stuff
-- cuelang based k8s automation with argocd
+- Cuelang based K8s automation with ArgoCD

 ---v

 ## Video Games

 - Currently playing through Oracle of Ages on an emulator device
-- I love satisfactory (it's just like the most interesting parts of programming)
+- I love Satisfactory (it's just like the most interesting parts of programming)
-- Starting to play minecraft with my oldest kid
+- Starting to play Minecraft with my oldest kid

 ---v